space-isa/get-connected-2.0/README.md

       ...
       ...
       ```

 ---

-## Solution Approach

----

 ## Requirements
 This code was developed and tested using Python 3.8.6.
-Install: BeautifulSoup and Geopy before use.
+Install before use:
+- BeautifulSoup
+- Geopy

 ---